hkmarcoot/100-days-of-code-2nd/log.md

 Upload the Twitter clone project to Heroku and Netlify.
 Face CJS modules problem with axios and the commonjs problem, but manage to fix it. https://t.co/Q8IcnUfvbB
 11:53 PM · Sep 11, 2022·Twitter Web App

+### Day 133 | 2nd #100DaysOfCode

+Update the portfolio website with my latest Twitter clone project.
+Start using Bootstrap again to make a landing page, as started on day 90.
+11:34 PM · Sep 12, 2022·Twitter Web App

+### Day 134 | 2nd #100DaysOfCode

+Make Navbar, Hero section (jumbotron), Info section and Event section with Bootstrap.
+Use col-md-12, col-md-8, col-md-4, offset-md-2, text-center a lot.
+11:55 PM · Sep 13, 2022·Twitter Web App

+### Day 135 | 2nd #100DaysOfCode

+Compare the Hero Section I made with purely CSS and the one I am making with Bootstrap.
+Attend recruitment clinic from the SOC bootcamp.
+Upload what the team did in hackathons to my 100DaysOfCode profile.
+11:46 PM · Sep 14, 2022·Twitter Web App